 This tug boat science experiment is all about “storing energy” and also about how the paddle moves the boat forward.
 Kids will have a blast learning about green energy while also playing in the water!

-– Plastic container with top (we used a margarine container), a plastic lid from another container, acrylic paint, paint brush, toilet paper tube or empty yogurt cup, scissors, super glue, duct tape, rubberband (you will want a few different ones to make sure you get the best fit), craft sticks
+– Plastic container with the top (we used a margarine container), a plastic lid from another container, acrylic paint, paintbrush, toilet paper tube or empty yogurt cup, scissors, super glue, duct tape, rubberband (you will want a few different ones to make sure you get the best fit), craft sticks

 Step 2: Take the additional plastic lid and cut out a square shape.
 Make it the width of the craft sticks.
 This will become the propeller of your tug boat.

 Step 3: Make and attach your wheelhouse with a toilet paper roll or empty yogurt container.
 If using a toilet paper roll, cut in half.
 Paint the container and wheelhouse whatever colors your child desires.

 Step 5: Put a rubber band around the craft sticks.

 Step 6: Cut two slits into the square piece of the lid and attach them to one side of the rubber band.